Creating a Startup Growth Strategy: Steps & Tools

 Quick Data Insights

 As a business intelligence tool, Slingshot provides you with dashboards, and analytics can quickly connect you to your different data sources and create dashboards within minutes.
-Dashboard creation and usage in the app brings all your data together into a full 360-degree view of your business.
+Dashboard creation and usage in the app bring all your data together into a full 360-degree view of your business.